vnmabus/rdata/paper/paper.md

 # Ongoing work

+To broaden the utility of the `rdata` library to data processing pipelines with steps in both R and Python, we are currently extending the library with the capability to write compatible Python objects to RData files.
+As an example, such a pipeline is present in the Hmsc-HPC code [@rahman+_2024_hmschpc], the continuous development of which has been driving the ongoing work on the writing functionality in the `rdata` library.
+The writing of RData files is implemented as a two-step process similar to reading: first, the Python object is converted to the tree-like intermediate representation used in parsing, and then this intermediate representation is written to a RData file.
+Currently, the writing functionality supporting common types is available at the development branch of the `rdata` library.

 # Acknowledgements

-The authors acknowledge financial support from the Spanish Ministry of Education and Innovation, projects PID2019-106827GB-I00 / AEI / 10.13039/501100011033 and PID2019-109387GB-I00.
-This work was also supported by an FPU grant (Formación de Profesorado Universitario) from the Spanish Ministry of Science, Innovation and Universities(MICIU) with reference FPU18/00047.
+This work has received funding from the Spanish Ministry of Education and Innovation, projects PID2019-106827GB-I00 / AEI / 10.13039/501100011033 and PID2019-109387GB-I00, from an FPU grant (Formación de Profesorado Universitario) from the Spanish Ministry of Science, Innovation and Universities(MICIU) with reference FPU18/00047, and from the European Union's Horizon Europe research and innovation programme under grant agreement No 101057437 (BioDT project, [https://doi.org/10.3030/101057437](https://doi.org/10.3030/101057437)).
+Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union nor the European Commission can be held responsible for them.

 # References